Ricardo Allen: 2019

 In week 11 against the Panthers, Allen recorded his first interception of the season off Kyle Allen in the 29–3 win.
 In week 17 against the Buccaneers, Allen intercepted a pass thrown by Jameis Winston and returned it for 27 yards during the 28–22 overtime win.
+He finished the 2019 season with 85 total tackles (54 solo), two interceptions, and eight passes defended.

 2020

 In Week 9 against the Denver Broncos, Allen recorded his first interception of the season off a pass thrown by Drew Lock during the 34–27 win.
 In Week 17, in Allen's last game as a Falcon, he recorded a pick off of Buccaneers quarterback Tom Brady in a loss.
+He finished the 2020 season with 25 total tackles (18 solo), two interceptions, and five passes defended.

 The Falcons released Allen on February 18, 2021 after seven seasons.

 Cincinnati Bengals

 Allen signed a one-year contract with the Cincinnati Bengals on March 29, 2021.
 He was named the backup safety to Jessie Bates and Vonn Bell to start the season.
 He suffered a hand injury in Week 1 and was placed on injured reserve on September 15, 2021.
 He was activated on October 9.
 Allen took the majority of his snaps on the Bengals playing special teams.
 In his lone season with the Bengals, Allen made his second Super Bowl appearance when the Bengals played the Rams in Super Bowl LVI.

 A week after playing in the Super Bowl, Allen announced his retirement after eight seasons in the NFL.